Nanapiou/discord_selfbot_download_images/README.md

 1. Download the LTS release of Node.js from [here](https://nodejs.org/en/download/).
 2. Start the `install.bat` file, so that all dependencies are installed.
 3. You can now use the `start.bat` file to start the bot.
 The configuration will be done by launching it.
-4. You can now close the bot and edit the `config.toml` file to your liking.
+4. You can now start the bot again after editing the `config.toml` file to your liking.

 ### Possible errors